Chandru Raheja

 Chandru Lachmandas Raheja (born 1941) is an Indian billionaire businessman, and the chairman of K Raheja Corp which is involved in developing IT parks, hotels, malls, and running department store chains including Shoppers Stop.

 Raheja led his company to diversify into different businesses ever since the family businesses were split in 1996.

+As per Forbes list of India’s 100 richest tycoons, dated OCTOBER 09, 2024, Chandru Raheja is ranked 59th with a net worth of $5.4 Billion.

 Early life

 Chandru Raheja was born in 1941, the son of Lachmandas Raheja, and has four brothers.
 He has a bachelor's degree in law from the University of Mumbai.
 His cousin Rajan Raheja is also a billionaire.